School of Design

 Prerequisite: DES 700* or permission of the instructor.

 Overview and practicum of graduate-level research methods and scholarly writing forms, such as literature review, methods, abstracts, in preparation for graduate creative work and thesis projects.
 Project-based approach including collaborative, hands-on, and student-led learning.
-(Plus-minus AB/NC)
+(Plus-minus letter grade only)

 DES 755 Seminar in Design Management (Units: 3)